unreal/fanuc-ekg/README.txt

-ekg
+fanuc-ekg
     by Jay Strybis
     http://strybis.com

 == DESCRIPTION:

-ekg
+fanuc-ekg
-	ekg is a library for turning the data exported from the FANUC Robotics MotionPRO Robot EKG analysis tool.
+	fanuc-ekg is a library for turning the data exported from the FANUC Robotics MotionPRO Robot EKG analysis tool.

 == FEATURES/PROBLEMS: